Kazakhstan Travel Guide

 International telephone code: +7

 How to travel to Kazakhstan

-For most international tourists, the easiest way to get to Kazakhstan is via a flight to Nur-Sultan (formerly Astana) or Almaty.
+For most international tourists, the easiest way to get to Kazakhstan is via a flight to Astana or Almaty.
 Many international airlines operate flights to these cities from Europe, East Asia, Dubai, Turkey and Russia.

 If you’re coming to Kazakhstan from Russia, travel by train can be a cheaper option, but be prepared for a one or two-day ride.